-The resort of Berger Alm is in the Wipptal region of Tyrol Austria and regularly plays training host to the Austrian Ski Team and is home to Austrian WC Slalom legend, Manfred Pranger.
+The resort of Berger Alm is in the Wipptal region of Tyrol Austria.
+Berger Alm regularly plays training host to the Austrian Ski Team and is home to Austrian WC Slalom legend, Manfred Pranger.
 With over 150 snow cannons on five separate floodlit race pistes the training facilities are world class.
 The ATC buildings are a short 200m walk from the lift.

-Access from abroad could not be better as it is is only a 20 minute drive from Innsbruck airport and 90 minutes from Munich and Salzburg.
-This makes it very accessible come and go and a real possibility for quality short training camps including long weekends over the winter.
+Access from abroad could not be better as it is only a 20 minute drive from Innsbruck airport and 90 minutes from Munich and Salzburg.
+This makes it convenient to come and go, and a real possibility for quality short training camps, including long weekends over the winter.

 ATC have the backing of the local Wipptal regional government who are building two bespoke 10 bed chalets to accommodate the athletes and coaches.
 Also under construction is a collection of smaller six bed chalets where families and older athletes can be accommodated.
 Joakim Strickner from the Wipptal Tourism Board is excited to be part of the project.

 "Together with the lift company of Berger Alm, Wipptal are very happy to support and invest in ATC.
 We believe this exciting new project will thrive here and will bring young athletes and their families to experience the Wipptal area.
 Our sporting culture and good ski training facilities make Wipptal an ideal location for the Alpine Training Centre."

 Please see links below for training week dates.
 For FIS programme details please contact email@example.com This includes FIS CIT and NJR racing.